JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-fir-filters-with-simd.md

 ---
 Use vector intrinsics to perform efficient filtering.

 Finite-impulse response (FIR) filtering is the cornerstone of digital signal processing.
 It is especially important in applying reverb to audio, for example, in virtual reality audio or in VST plugins of digital audio workstations.
+Lately, it has been extensively used on smartphones and embedded devices for sound applications.

 How to perform it fast?

 {% katexmm %}
 {% capture _ %}{% increment equationId20220212  %}{% endcapture %}